NVIDIA-AI-IOT/deepstream_python_apps/README.md

 ## Python Bindings

 DeepStream pipelines can be constructed using Gst Python, the GStreamer framework's Python bindings.
-For accessing DeepStream MetaData, Python bindings are provided in the form of a compiled module.
-Download these bindings [here](https://developer.nvidia.com/deepstream-download#python_bindings).
+For accessing DeepStream MetaData, Python bindings are provided in the form of a compiled module which is included in the DeepStream SDK.
 This module is generated using [Pybind11](https://github.com/pybind/pybind11).

 <p align="center">
 <img src=".python-app-pipeline.png" alt="bindings pipeline" height="600px"/>